c4a8-web/shared-components/README.md

 shared_components_path: _includes/shared-components/assets
 ```

-You also need a Generator called `sharedcompeonts.rb` in your \_plugins folder that looks like this:
+You also need a Generator called `sharedcomponents.rb` in your \_plugins folder that looks like this:

 ```
 module SharedComponents